 Interesting fact: An average watermelon bears up to 800 seeds, 5% of which are still immature.
 These ‘younger’ seeds appear white and are relatively smaller compared to the larger black seeds.
 Only the bigger seeds are ready for planting and cultivation.

-With a loud clang of a bell, a “magbibinatog” would remind us the best part of every afternoon siesta.
+With a loud clang of a bell, a “magbibinatog” would remind us about the best part of every afternoon siesta.
 Binatog is a traditional Pinoy merienda commonly served with grated coconut meat and salt to taste.
 Back in the days, binatog was usually peddled through wooden carts or a bicycle with two containers hanging on its side.

 Interesting fact: Although the classic binatog is made by soaking and boiling mature white corn (lagkitan), you can now prepare your own, the hassle-free way.
 One of the easier versions of binatog, for example, can be cooked using pre-soaked Hominy or Mexican-style corn.
 And if you want to put a little twist, you can also try the Baguio-style binatog—a bowl of boiled corn drizzled with evaporated milk and a little pinch of sugar.

-8. Ice Scramble
+8. Ice Scramble.

 Back in the days, our after-school food trips won’t be complete without a cup of pink, mouth-watering ice scramble.
 And during an era when pearly shakes were still virtually unknown, iskrambol was a total summer delight.
 The classic iskrambol as we know it was made from shaved ice drizzled with milk powder and chocolate syrup.
 Over the years, ice scramble has slowly evolved from simple street food into a well-liked Pinoy smoothie now served in local malls.

 Interesting fact: Ice scramble is believed to have originated in Iloilo.
-It had been a favorite summer or after-school treat until a Hepatitis scare a few years back almost stall its popularity.
+It had been a favorite summer or after-school treat until a Hepatitis scare a few years back almost stalled its popularity.
 In 2010, food franchises started to reinvent Pinoy scramble by adding more colorful toppings.
 You can now taste this childhood favorite once again by visiting popular stalls like Manila Scramble, Buz Box Scrambles, and Scramble Mania.

-7. Mik-Mik Sweetened Milk Powder
+7. Mik-Mik Sweetened Milk Powder.

-A list of nostalgic kiddie snacks won’t be complete without Mik-Mik and its unforgettable slogan: “Mapapaubo ka sa Sarap”.
+A list of nostalgic kiddie snacks won’t be complete without Mik-Mik and its unforgettable slogan: “Mapapaubo ka sa Sarap.”
 It’s a sweetened milk powder sold in a sachet with a matching straw to boot.
-Kids of the 90’s will always remember its addictive milk powder best enjoyed as is or by pouring it in a glass of water.
+Kids of the ’90s will always remember its addictive milk powder best enjoyed as is or by pouring it in a glass of water.

-6. Haw Haw Milk Powder Candy
+6. Haw Haw Milk Powder Candy.

-Munching one pack of Haw Haw candy is like a journey back to our childhood.
+Munching one pack of Haw-Haw candy is like a journey back to our childhood.
 I’m sure you still remember how you let each rectangular block melt in your mouth while you savor its milky goodness.
 And thanks to its adorable cow mascot, we rationalized our guilty pleasure as if Haw Haw was a better alternative to a glass of milk.
-Many years after, the thought of having a lifetime supply of Haw Haw remains one of our wildest dreams.
+Many years after, the thought of having a lifetime supply of Haw-Haw remains one of our wildest dreams.

-5. Ice Gem Biscuits
+5. Ice Gem Biscuits.

-Truth be told, it is those colorful icing on their top that have earned Ice Gem biscuits a cult following.
+Truth be told, it is those colorful icing on their top that has earned Ice Gem biscuits a cult following.
 Regardless if you tried them as a baon or merienda, I’m pretty sure you got your own way of eating these little gems.
 Some kids enjoyed eating the icing first while the rest saved these colorful decorations for last.
 Bite-sized and visually-appealing, Ice Gem biscuits are still enjoyed today by youngsters and adults alike.

 Interesting fact: Contrary to popular belief, Ice Gem biscuits didn’t originate from Asia.
 In 1850, Huntley and Palmer, a biscuit company from Berkshire, discovered miniature biscuits by accident.
 These small biscuits—aptly named “Gems”—came after the company experimented with some new biscuit technology.
 The icing on top was only introduced in 1910 and since then, childhood snacks all over the world have never been the same.

-4. White Rabbit Creamy Candy
+4. White Rabbit Creamy Candy.

 This Chinese counterpart of nougat has stood out in our memories for its unique rice paper covering.
 The bizarre wrapper is edible and perfectly complements the sweet, chewy, and cylindrical candies within.
-It was a delectable giveaway during fiestas and Christmas parties but for those with sweet tooth, White Rabbit remains the quintessential ‘comfort candy’ enjoyed by all generations.
+It was a delectable giveaway during fiestas and Christmas parties but for those with a sweet tooth, White Rabbit remains the quintessential ‘comfort candy’ enjoyed by all generations.

-Interesting fact: White Rabbit was initially marketed with a slogan, “Seven White Rabbit candies is equivalent to one cup of milk“.
+Interesting fact: White Rabbit was initially marketed with a slogan, “Seven White Rabbit candies is equivalent to one cup of milk.”
 Ironically, the ‘milk’ part of this well-loved candy led to one of the most controversial scandals the company has ever faced.
 During the height of the 2008 melamine scare, some White Rabbit products were banned in Hong Kong.
 The candy returned to the market in 2009 as “Golden Rabbit” and has used Australian milk ever since.

-3. Pompoms Cheese Flavored Curls
+3. Pompoms Cheese Flavored Curls.

-Dubbed as the “poor man’s Cheese Curls”, Pompoms is one of the few old-timers still available today.
+Dubbed as the “poor man’s Cheese Curls,” Pompoms is one of the few old-timers still available today.
 This salty but yummy Pinoy chicheria reminds us of those carefree days of watching afternoon kiddie shows.
 With a bowl of Pompoms on one hand and a refreshing ice tubig on the other, one could easily get a satisfying childhood merienda.

 Interesting fact: Since 1986, Pompoms has been an affordable local favorite.
 Back in the day, single pack only costs 25 cents and for those who were short of coins, a set of old newspapers or used bottles were enough to get cheesy Pompoms in return.

-2. Bazooka Bubble Gum
+2. Bazooka Bubble Gum.

 Its smell, color, and distinct comic strips had made Bazooka a popular childhood best-seller.
 Mention its name and the wrap-around comics featuring Bazooka Joe easily come to mind.
 Although not made in the Philippines, Bazooka bubble gum was still an instant hit for fascinated youngsters and collectors alike.